sul-dlss/blacklight-hierarchy/README.md

 ## Usage

+1. Add the plugin to your Blacklight app's Gemfile

+        gem 'blacklight-hierarchy', :git => 'git@github.com:sul-dlss/blacklight-hierarchy.git'

-1. Index your hierarchies in colon-separated list.
+2. Index your hierarchies in colon-separated list.
 For example, items in a "processing" queue with a "copy" action, might be indexed as

         <doc>
           <field name="id">foo</field>